Google Aug 2019 - Present

 At Google I work in the Identity organization that manages Google accounts and Google sign in.
 I work on high risk user security and protections, namely the Advanced Protection Program, an opt-in security setting for users at additional risk of online attacks, like politicians or journalists.

-As a student at the university of Cincinnati, I complete co-ops as part of the curriculum.
-This fantastic program allows me to gain real world work experience while completing my degree.
-Thus far I have completed four co-ops, two at Siemens PLM Software, and another two at Etegent Technologies.
+While I was a student at the university of Cincinnati, I completed co-ops as part of the curriculum.
+This fantastic program allowed me to gain real world work experience while completing my degree.

 GE Digital - May 2018 - Dec 2018

 My last co-op for the University of Cincinnati was with GE Digital's Coretech division.
 I worked on an internal tool for tracking assets and their owners within the company.
 I worked on various tasks, like new feature requests, bug fixes, and improving software engineering practices for the service.
 Our service was hit ~71 thousand times a day!
 GE Digital gave me fantastic opportunities for both personal and professional growth.

 Etegent Technologies - Jan 2017 - Jan 2018

 At Etegent I was a member of the NDI team, working on NLign Analytics.
 During my first semester at Etegent, I worked on their installation software stack.
 My initial work was doing bug fixes and feature requests on the Microsoft Standard Installer(MSI) used to install the NLign product.
 Following a short period of work on the MSI, I was given requirements for a new installation tool, one which would extend the limited capabilities of the MSI environment.